Atharva2120/Trade-Bolt/README.md

-# Trade-Bolt
+# TradeBolt
-Powering Your Trading
+Powering Your Trading with Machine Learning